GeoscienceAustralia/dea-notebooks/Tools/paper/paper.md

 Flexible and powerful functionality for scientific analysis with xarray objects:

 - Extracting time series statistics, using the module [dea-tools.temporal](https://knowledge.dea.ga.gov.au/notebooks/Tools/gen/dea_tools.temporal/#module-dea_tools.temporal):
-    * Generic summary statistics on any time series with `temporal_statistics`
+    * Generic summary statistics on any time series with `temporal_statistics`;
-    * Phenology with `xr_phenology`
+    * Phenology with `xr_phenology`;
-    * Linear regression with `xr_regression`
+    * Linear regression with `xr_regression`.
 - Spatial analysis tools within [dea-tools.spatial](https://knowledge.dea.ga.gov.au/notebooks/Tools/gen/dea_tools.spatial/):
-    * Vectorise xarray.DataArrays into geopandas.GeoDataFrames with `xr_vectorise`
+    * Vectorise xarray.DataArrays into geopandas.GeoDataFrames with `xr_vectorise`;
-    * Rasterize geopandas.GeoDataFrames into xarray.DataArrays with `xr_rasterize`
+    * Rasterize geopandas.GeoDataFrames into xarray.DataArrays with `xr_rasterize` ;
-    * Extract subpixel contours from xarray.DataArrays with `subpixel_contours`
+    * Extract detailed contours from xarray.DataArrays at subpixel resolution using `subpixel_contours`;
-    * Interpolate point data stored in a geopandas.GeoDataFrame into an xarray.DataArray with `xr_interpolate`
+    * Interpolate point data stored in a geopandas.GeoDataFrame into an xarray.DataArray with `xr_interpolate`.

 ![`dea-tools` enables easy transitions between xarray and geopandas with the `xr_rasterize` and `xr_vectorize` functions.Location is the Menindeee Lakes, New South Wales\label{fig:raster-vector}](figures/rasterize_vectorize.png)

 ## Machine learning tools

-`dea-tools` providers a number of functions for simplifying machine learning with xarray
+`dea-tools` provides a number of functions for simplifying machine learning with xarray:

 - Xarray wrappers for the full machine learning pipeline in [dea-tools.classification](https://knowledge.dea.ga.gov.au/notebooks/Tools/gen/dea_tools.classification/):
-    * prepare data for ML predictions with `sklearn_flatten` and `sklearn_unflatten`
+    * prepare data for ML predictions with `sklearn_flatten` and `sklearn_unflatten`;
-    * Fit models with `fit_xr`
+    * Fit models with `fit_xr`;
-    * ML predictions with `predict_xr`
+    * ML predictions with `predict_xr`.
     * Handle spatial autocorrelation in cross-validation workflows with `spatial_train_test_split` and `SKCV` (spatial k-fold cross validation)
  - Validation tools within [dea-tools.validation](https://knowledge.dea.ga.gov.au/notebooks/Tools/gen/dea_tools.validation/):
-    * Compute common statistical metrics with `eval_metric`
+    * Compute common statistical metrics with `eval_metric`;
-    * Generate random points over an xarray object with `xr_random_sampling`
+    * Generate random points over an xarray object for validation or training using `xr_random_sampling`.

 ![Example extraction of random samples from a classified xarray.DataArray using one of the sampling strategies available in the `xr_random_sampling` function.\label{fig:sampling}](figures/xr_random_sampling.png)

 ## Plotting tools

-The [dea-tools.plotting](https://knowledge.dea.ga.gov.au/notebooks/Tools/gen/dea_tools.plotting/) library has extensive functionality for generating beautiful imagery from xarray objects.
+The [dea-tools.plotting](https://knowledge.dea.ga.gov.au/notebooks/Tools/gen/dea_tools.plotting/) library has extensive functionality for generating beautiful imagery from xarray objects:

-- Highly customisable animations with `xr_animation`
+- Generate highly customisable animations to visualise changes over time in geospatial datasets using `xr_animation`;
-- RGB plots for true and false colour composite images with `rgb`
+- Create true and false colour composite images from satellite data using `rgb`.

 ![True and false colour composites generated with the `dea-tools.plotting.rgb` function, using DEA annual GeoMAD composite images from 2024.
 Location is the Norman River, Queensland.\label{fig:rgb}](figures/RGB_images.png)

 # Research projects

-`dea-tools` and the broader `dea-notebooks` repository supports a wide range of scientific applications, from agriculture and land cover mapping to wetland, coastal, and surface water monitoring, and climate and fire analysis.
+`dea-tools` and the broader `dea-notebooks` repository support a wide range of scientific applications.
+These include but are not limited to agriculture and land cover mapping, wetland, coastal, and surface water monitoring, and climate and fire analysis.
 The `dea-notebooks` repository has already underpinned more than 25 peer-reviewed studies, demonstrating its robustness and adaptability across domains.
-Usage of the library is recorded [here](https://github.com/GeoscienceAustralia/dea-notebooks/blob/stable/USAGE.rst).
+Usage of the library is tracked [here](https://github.com/GeoscienceAustralia/dea-notebooks/blob/stable/USAGE.rst), providing transparency and insight into its adoption across research projects.

 # References